egz01/Contactless/README.md

 The extension is not yet available in the chrome web store, hopefully version 0.0.1 will be approved soon :)

+# Installation for developers / testers / curious folk

+Follow these steps:
+* clone this repository (git clone https://github.com/egz01/Contactless.git)
+* In Chrome, navigate to chrome://extensions/ (i.e., the extension manager)
+* At the top right corner of the view, check the "Developer mode" knob
+* Press "Load unpacked"
+* select the Contactless directory
+* if no errors occurred, the extension should be present in the Extensions menu.

 # Functionallity overview

 After installation, the extension will appear in the extension menu.
 Personally, I pinned it for ease of access.